WebOrigami/docs/src/content/core/variants.md

 The graph variant types are:

 1. JavaScript objects that directly implement the members of the [Explorable](explorable.html) interface.
 1. `string` objects that can be parsed as JSON or YAML.
+This includes documents with JSON or YAML front matter.
 1. `Buffer` objects containing text that can be parsed as JSON or YAML.
 1. JavaScript functions
 1. JavaScript arrays